 A 1973 Holden Monaro coupe revs its engine, tires squeal and the smoke from burning rubber billows through Birrarungga/Melbourne’s western suburbs.
 But the car’s decked out in hot metallic pink and there’s opera on the stereo.
 This is Initiation OA_RR, a video work by celebrated visual artist Reko Rennie.

-In this new RISING commission—the follow-up to his 2016 work OA_RR—Rennie cruises the working-class landscapes of his youth in Melbourne’s west.
+In this 2021 RISING commission—the follow-up to his 2016 work OA_RR—Rennie cruises the working-class landscapes of his youth in Melbourne’s west.
 At an open tarmac, he puts the customised Monaro through a series of burnouts, referencing 'Westie’ drag-racing culture, First Peoples initiation practices in an urban context and the traditional sand engraving motifs of the Kamilaroi/Gamilaroi people.